 If the power supply used to power the PicoBoo is large enough, you can use it to power the solenoid as well.
-Use the trigger terminal block to "borrow" the PicoBoo's power supply.
+Use the trigger terminal block to share the PicoBoo's power supply.
 When sizing your power supply, make sure you reserve at least 2 watts for the PicoBoo, if you're not using the amp, and at least 15 watts if you are.
-A diode is recommended to help reduce feedback, read below for more details.
+See the diagram below for wiring details.